pweisenburger/dslparadise/README.md

 - Either you go for the annoying-but-safe `implicit` scope
 - Or the convenient-but-dangerous dynamic scope

-With Implicit Func params, you could define `withSession` as:
+With Implicit Injection, you could define `withSession` as:

 ```scala
 def withSession[T](thunk (implicit Session) => T)
 ```

-Or equivalently using Import params:
+Or equivalently using Scope Injection:

 ```scala
 class ImplicitHolder{